edwinjue/311-data-v2/README.md

 We are a group of volunteers with diverse backgrounds who share a common vision: To make 311 request data more accessible and useful for our diverse communities and their representatives through visualization and data science research.

-By leveraging technology, we can empower local residents and [Neighborhood Councils](https://empowerla.org/councils/) to
+By leveraging technology, we can empower local residents and the representatives of our [Neighborhood Councils](https://empowerla.org/councils/) to
 * Access
 * Analyze
 * Visualize

 the service requests submitted through Los Angeles's 311 system at https://myla311.lacity.org/.